Contents

 3 | West Norwood Cemetery

 West Norwood Cemetery isn’t the biggest of the cemeteries, but it’s a lovely place to visit.
-Originally known as the South Metropolitan Cemetery, the cemetery opened in 1837 and was the first cemetery in the world to use the Gothic style.
+Originally known as the South Metropolitan Cemetery, the cemetery was established in 1837 and became the first cemetery in the world to adopt theย Gothicย style.
 It’s still in use today and has a crematorium.

-It has some interesting features, such as the Greek Enclosure and is the resting place of Henry Tate, the sugar merchant and man who started the Tate Gallery.
+It has some interesting features, such as the Greek Enclosure, and is the resting place of Henry Tate, the sugar merchant and founder of the Tate Gallery.

 The cemetery is also adjacent to West Norwood High Street, a vibrant street worth visiting.